djcopley/ShellOracle/README.md

 </p>

 ShellOracle is an innovative terminal utility designed for intelligent shell command generation, bringing a new level of efficiency to your command-line interactions.
-ShellOracle currently supports Ollama, OpenAI, Deepseek, LocalAI, and Grok!
+ShellOracle currently supports Ollama, llmman, OpenAI, Deepseek, LocalAI, and Grok!

 ![ShellOracle](https://i.imgur.com/lqTW1lO.gif)